Past Exhibition

 Janice Kerbel

-For The Arts Club of Chicago, Kerbel will produce a new version of Ballgame, a sound work comprised of play-by-plays for what Kerbel calls “a perfectly average game.”
+For The Arts Club, Kerbel produces a new version of her audio play Ballgame (2009), a sound work comprised of play-by-plays for what Kerbel calls “a perfectly average game.”
 Based on records of baseball games played in the United States for the past century, Kerbel’s script recounts an invented game that approaches averages in all aspects of play—the length of time for a particular inning, the number of errors, balls, strikes, and hits, the names of the players, and even the score are derived from the statistics of historical games.
 The new version features the voice of Chicago actor Colin Stinton.
 With Stinton’s masterful mimicry of the sports announcer, Kerbel achieves drama and excitement in what is designed to be a typical game, while also making the game feel new and strange because of its silent delivery in the space of art.

 Kerbel’s work has been exhibited at Tate Britain, Chisenhale Gallery, and greengrassi, London; Badischer Kunstverein, Karlsruhe; Moderna Museet, Stockholm; Walter Phillips Gallery, Banff Centre; and I8 Gallery, Reykjavik.
 Her radio play Nick Silver Can’t Sleep, commissioned by Artangel, was broadcast by BBC Radio3 in 2006.